Crypto-TII/CryptographicEstimators/docs/github/tests.md

 Hence, these functions require careful crafting.

-- Begin by creating a new file named `ext_<estimator_name>` within the `tests/external_estimators/` directory.
+- Begin by creating a new file named `ext_<estimator_name>` within the `tests/kat_tests/external_estimators/` directory.
 This file can be written in either Sage or Python, as our framework supports both formats.

+  If you need to use or reference shared code or external reference implementations, you can find them in `tests/kat_tests/external_estimators/reference_implementations/`.

 - Inside this file, define your KAT generator function using the naming convention `ext_<algorithm_name>`.
 These functions contain the logic to